Veeam Data Mover Service

 - For Linux servers:

 - Veeam Backup & Replication does not install Veeam Data Movers on deduplicating storage appliances based on Linux.

 - If you want to use persistent Veeam Data Movers, the user account specified for the server must have root or elevated to root permission.
 Otherwise, Veeam Data Movers will be non-persistent, that is, the Linux server will not host Veeam Data Movers permanently.

-- For hardened repository, when you add a Linux server using single-use credentials, the user account must still have elevated to root permission in order for Veeam Data Movers to be persistent.
-For more information, see Tips for Enhanced Security of Hardened Repository.
+- For hardened repository, when you add a Linux server with single-use credentials, the user account must still have elevated to root permission in order for Veeam Data Movers to be persistent.
+For more information, see Step 3.
+Specify Linux Server.